Ruth-Mwangi/healthcenta/README.md

 - Data Processing Tests (`test_data_processing.py`): Tests for the fuctions that perform cleaning and transforming data.

-In the project directory the code below for tests
+run the code below for unit tests

 ```bash
 python -m unittest discover